zenml-io/zenml/docs/book/component-guide/image-builders/aws.md

 {% hint style="info" %}
-If you are running into Dockerhub rate-limits, it might be a good idea to copy this image to your own container registry and customize the `build_image` attribute to point to your own image.
+If you are running into Docker Hub rate-limits, it might be a good idea to copy this image to your own container registry and customize the `build_image` attribute to point to your own image.
 {% endhint %}

 * `compute_type`: The compute type used for the CodeBuild project.
 The default is `BUILD_GENERAL1_SMALL`.